GLOBAL MARKETS-Diminished stimulus hopes send shares lower

 By Leah Schnurr

-Thursday and the euro hit a new two-year low on concern about
+percent on Thursday and the euro hit a new two-year low on

 The weaker-than-expected start to the second-quarter U.S.